stain/s11.no/content/2024/enabling-fair-digital-objects/index.md

 ### Implementing RO Crates and Sigposting in GitHub pages

 The [Semantic Technologies (SemTec) team](https://zbmed-semtec.github.io/) in [ZB MED](https://www.zbmed.de/en/) uses GitHub pages to share research projects and corresponding research artefacts/outcomes (e.g., datasets, software, metadata schemas/ontologies, posters, reports, preprints, scholarly publications).
 The pages embed Bioschemas and [schema.org](https://schema.org/) markup to facilitate findability and connectivity of the research outcomes.
-The goal behind implementing RO-Crates and Signposting is supporting a lightweight approach to FDOs [@citesAsPotentialSolution:soiland_FDO_2022] [@citesAsPotentialSolution:Castro_FDO_2023].
-The FDO approach [@citesAsAuthority:Smedt_FDO_2020] corresponds to a series of recommendations to increase and extend FAIRness to cover typed operations, allowing implementation via different compliant configurations [@citesAsAuthority:fdo-ConfigurationTypes].
+The goal behind implementing RO-Crates and Signposting is supporting a lightweight approach to FDOs [[6], [13]].
+The FDO approach [[14]] corresponds to a series of recommendations to increase and extend FAIRness to cover typed operations, allowing implementation via different compliant configurations [[15]].
 This work was initiated as part of a FAIR-Impact Support Action and advanced to an initial implementation during the BioHackathon.
 As a result, the SemTec team now supports RO-crates for research projects and theses with Signposting level 2.

 ![ZBMed web page with HTML Signposting to the RO-Crate metadata file along with the Bioschemas JSON-LD.](./figures/signposting-zbmed.png)